elasticio/elasticio.github.io/_guides/defining_execution_frequency_for_flows.md

 * Defining a custom execution frequency is accomplished by a CRON expression applied to a flow.
 * *Cron Expression* section utilizes the standard GMT time format unlike the *Next Occurrences* one.
 * CRON scheduling is not available for the Webhook-like flows.

-This is how you schedule your flow with CRON in the {{site.data.tenant.name}}.